bioelectronics-mit/bioelectronics-website-content/content/home/gallery.md

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.
   #overlay_color = "#666"  # An HTML color value.
-  overlay_img = "group-photos/group-photo-2022.jpg"  # Image path relative to your `static/img/` folder.
+  overlay_img = "group-photos/Group photo 2022.jpg"  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.25  # Darken the image.
 Value in range 0-1.

 [[item]]